swax/NAISYS/docs/015-test-improvements.md

 This doc covers:

-- Supervisor API helpers invented inline by the new supervisor e2e test
 - ERP API and UI helpers for HATEOAS/status assertions and authenticated pages
 - Testing real pure functions instead of copied production implementations
 - OpenAPI route registration drift and enum-sync helper scope